Henry Heimlich: Heimlich maneuver

-From 1976 to 1985, the choking-rescue guidelines of the American Heart Association and of the American Red Cross taught rescuers to first perform a series of backblows to remove the FBAO (foreign body airway obstruction); if backblows failed, then rescuers learned to proceed with the Heimlich maneuver (aka "abdominal thrusts").
-After a July 1985 American Heart Association conference, backblows were removed from choking-rescue guidelines.
+From 1976 to 1985, the choking-rescue guidelines of the American Heart Association and of the American Red Cross taught rescuers to first perform a series of back blows to remove the foreign body airway obstruction.
+If back blows failed, then rescuers learned to proceed with the Heimlich maneuver (aka "abdominal thrusts").
+After a July 1985 American Heart Association conference, back blows were removed from choking-rescue guidelines.
 From 1986 to 2005, the published guidelines of the American Heart Association and the American Red Cross recommended only the Heimlich maneuver as the treatment for choking; the National Institutes of Health still does apply it for conscious persons over one year of age, as does the National Safety Council.

 The 2005 choking-rescue guidelines published by the American Heart Association called the procedure "abdominal thrusts".
 The new guidelines stated that chest thrusts and back blows may also deal with choking effectively.

 In 2005, the American Red Cross "downgraded" the use of the Heimlich maneuver, essentially returning to the pre-1986 guidelines.
-For conscious victims, the new guidelines (nicknamed "the five and five"), recommend first applying five backblows; if this method fails to remove the airway obstruction, rescuers will then apply five abdominal thrusts.
+For conscious victims, the new guidelines (nicknamed "the five and five"), recommend first applying five back blows; if this method fails to remove the airway obstruction, rescuers are to then apply five abdominal thrusts.
 For unconscious victims, the new guidelines recommend chest thrusts, a method first recommended in a 1976 study by Charles Guildner, with results duplicated in a study by Audun Langhelle in 2000.
-The 2006 guidelines also eliminated the phrase "Heimlich maneuver" and replaced it with "abdominal thrust".
+The 2006 guidelines eliminated the phrase "Heimlich maneuver" and replaced it with "abdominal thrust".

 Allegations of case fraud have dogged Heimlich's promotion of abdominal thrusts as a treatment for drowning.
-The 2005 drowning rescue guidelines of the American Heart Association did not include citations of Heimlich's work and warn against the use of the Heimlich maneuver for drowning rescue as unproven and dangerous, due to its risk of vomiting leading to aspiration.
+The 2005 drowning rescue guidelines of the American Heart Association did not include citations of Heimlich's work and warned against using the Heimlich maneuver for drowning rescue as unproven and dangerous, due to its risk of vomiting leading to aspiration.

 In 2003, Heimlich's colleague Edward Patrick issued a press release portraying himself as the uncredited co-developer of the maneuver.
-"I would like to get proper credit for what I've done...but I'm not hyper about it."
+He stated, "I would like to get proper credit for what I've done ... but I'm not hyper about it."

-Heimlich claimed to have used his namesake maneuver to rescue a choking victim for the first time on May 23, 2016, when he was aged 96, reportedly saving the life of a fellow resident of his senior living community, Patty Ris.
+Heimlich claimed to have used his namesake maneuver to rescue a choking victim for the first time on May 23, 2016, when he was age 96, reportedly saving the life of a fellow resident of his senior living community, Patty Ris.
 However, in 2003, he told the BBC that he had used it for the first time on a man choking in a restaurant.
-According to his son, Peter M. Heimlich, "Both 'rescues' were bogus."
+His son, Peter M. Heimlich, said, "Both 'rescues' were bogus."

 Heimlich claimed his namesake treatment may have saved the lives of more than 50,000 people.
 However, according to Michael Sayre in 2005, "Despite widespread education on the use of the Heimlich maneuver and other techniques for treatment of acute airway obstruction, the death rate remains stable."